joshenoy/sathyabh.at/content/blog/2010-10-12-creating-and-editing-parameterized-queries-in-excel-2007.md

   - SQL

 ---
-I spotted this question on Super User about <a href="https://superuser.com/q/197453/4377" target="_blank">creating parameterized queries in Excel 2007</a> and attempted to answer it &#8211; as I thought it would be pretty easy.
+I spotted this question on Super User about <a href="https://superuser.com/q/197453/4377" target="_blank">creating parameterized queries in Excel 2007</a> and attempted to answer it - as I thought it would be pretty easy.

-And well &#8211; it was easy &#8211; the part part where you create the query, that is.
-Now creating _**parameterized**_ queries &#8211; now that&#8217;s something totally different.
-I searched around a bit for documentation on doing so &#8211; and found that any articles on the same were woefully inadequate.
-To be specific: There are plenty of articles on how to _change_ the parameters &#8211; just head over to Properties -> Query Definition -> Parameters.
+And well - it was easy - the part part where you create the query, that is.
+Now creating _**parameterized**_ queries - now that's something totally different.
+I searched around a bit for documentation on doing so - and found that any articles on the same were woefully inadequate.
+To be specific: There are plenty of articles on how to _change_ the parameters - just head over to Properties -> Query Definition -> Parameters.
 Ok, cool.
 Now hang on, the Parameters button is disabled.
 How the heck am I supposed to get it enabled ?
-I had a ball of a time trying to figure out a way to do it &#8211; and in the end, found the answer, and posted it.
+I had a ball of a time trying to figure out a way to do it - and in the end, found the answer, and posted it.
 Figured might as well post it here for my reference&#8230; and for others who are searching for a way to do the same.

 <!--more-->